 - Slave to host playback:

-- Ignore host selection - Playback will follow the absolute song position in FL, not a position relative to the current selection in FL's Playlist.
+- Ignore host selection - Playback will follow the absolute song position in FL.
+Normally Newtone will align its first bar to start at the beginning of Playlist selections

 - Ignore own selection - Playback isn't limited to the selection in Newtone.

 - Ignore space bar key - Spacebar is ignored when Newtone is slaved to FL Studio's transport.
 This avoids the situation where you are editing something in sync with a song,